 The main areas in the programme of study for mathematics are called domains.
 These are number (including ratio and proportion and algebra), measurement, geometry and statistics.
 Each area is divided into subdomains.
 The way that the curriculum is organised varies across the primary age range – every year group has a unique combination of domains and subdomains.

-At Heber we recognise the importance of establishing a secure foundation in mental calculation and recall of number facts before standard written methods are introduced.
-In order to support our teaching of the ‘challenge curriculum,’ we have implemented the CPA approach (concrete-pictorial-abstract).
+At Heber we recognise the importance of establishing a secure conceptual understanding before standard written methods are introduced.
+In order to support the teaching of our ‘challenge curriculum’,’ we have implemented the CPA approach (concrete-pictorial-abstract).

-- The math concept/skill is finally modelled at the abstract level (using only numbers and mathematical symbols).
+- The mathematical concept/skill is finally modelled at the abstract level (using only numbers and mathematical symbols).

-During each lesson, pupils choose their level of challenge (bronze, silver, gold), with guidance where necessary.
+Lessons give the children opportunities explore concepts and tasks first, in order to inform the level of challenge they move on to.
+This ensures that teachers are reactive to the children’s needs before facilitating appropriate learning designed to enable progress for each individual.
+Pupils then choose their level of challenge (bronze, silver, gold), with guidance where necessary.
 Their choice of challenge may vary from day-to-day and topic-to-topic.
 This allows them to have autonomy over their learning but also be supported in developing their understanding of Problem Solving, Reasoning and Fluency in a broad range of contexts in which they can explore, enjoy, learn, practise and talk about their developing understanding.

 The expectation is that the majority of pupils will move through the domains at broadly the same pace.
 However, decisions about when to progress will always be based on the security of pupils’ understanding and their readiness to progress to the next stage.
 Pupils who grasp concepts rapidly will be challenged through being offered rich and sophisticated problems before any acceleration through new content.
 They are provided with opportunities to practise and extend their skills in these areas and to gain confidence and competence in their use.
 Those who are not sufficiently fluent with earlier material will consolidate their understanding, including additional practice if needed, before moving on.

-Mathematics is taught mainly as a separate subject but every effort is made to link maths with other areas of the curriculum.
-We try and identify the mathematical possibilities across the curriculum at the planning stage.
+Mathematics is taught as a discrete subject but every effort is made to link maths with other areas of the curriculum.
+We try to and identify the mathematical possibilities across the curriculum at the planning stage.
 We also draw children’s attention to the links between maths and other curricular work so children see that maths is not an isolated subject.

-‘At Heber, your child is able to benefit from the online maths learning program, Mathletics.
 Mathletics is a powerful learning resource which, when used regularly*, has a significant impact on every child’s progress and attainment.
 Your child has access to Mathletics at home and school through a unique username and password which is given to them by their class teacher.
 The class teacher can set activities to support home learning that your child can complete online using a computer or tablet.
-These activities are directly linked to the maths learning in class.
-Once tasks are completed, pupils are also able to choose their own learning path, either through mental arithmetic or curriculum linked activities.
+These activities are directly linked to the maths learning in class and should be completed with the aid of writing equipment in order for children to calculate answers if needed.

 Parents and carers can sign up for a parent account at: www.mathletics.co.uk/parents.
 This will allow you to receive weekly progress reports about your child’s use of Mathletics and see where they are spending their time, their strengths and areas to work on.